Best GPS computers for mountain biking 2024 – the top-rated MTB GPS computers ranked by our testers

 Battery life is ok but not amazing

-Our tester, Sean Fishpool, was keen to point out its many standout features including a new zoom buttons function, alongside the touchscreen.
-It also had excellent smartphone integration with a great app that was easy to set up and transferred routes quickly to the device.
+Our tester, Sean Fishpool, was keen to point out its many standout functions including a zoom buttons function and touchscreen.
+He also noted the excellent smartphone integration and great app.

-The Rox 12.1 Evo has got plenty going for it in terms of usability, compatibility and price, and worth consideration if you fancy something outside the normal GPS brands.
+The Rox 12.1 Evo has plenty going for it in terms of usability, compatibility, and price, and worth consideration if you fancy something outside the normal GPS brands.

-For more info, see our Sigma Rox 12.1 Evo review.
+For more info, see our Sigma Rox 12.1 Evo review and our Garmin Explore 2 vs Sigma Rox 12.1 Evo head-to-head.

 The Bolt V2 has a 2.2in color screen and an ambient light sensor for riding in low light (Image credit: Wahoo)